lhb0803/NomadCoders/Fullstack/Airbnb/README.md

 * Cuase of migration error: non-nullable field `is_host`
     * if no default option: when add `is_host` column value to existing row, Django asks you to select what the value would be
     * `null = True` option: nullable

+## 5.4 Custom Admin
+* to see customizable option in Admin panel, you should customize UserAdmin